astriaorg/astria/specs/conductor.md

 - If a block comes from the DA layer, a "finalize block" message is sent to the rollup

 The `ExecutorCommand` ([link](https://github.com/astriaorg/astria/blob/eeffd2dc24ec14cbc7a3b3197ec2a3c099a78605/crates/astria-conductor/src/executor.rs#L81)) variants that the Executor receives are as follows:
-- `ExecutorCommand::BlockReceivedFromGossipNetwork` commands are received when data comes from the sequencer.
+- `ExecutorCommand::BlockReceivedFromGossipNetwork` commands are received when data comes from the Sequencer.
 - `ExecutorCommand::BlockReceivedFromDataAvailability` commands are received
   when data comes from the DA layer.

 When blocks are received from the gossip network, their transactions are filtered based on the rollup's namespace, then are sent to the rollup for execution.
-The execution hash that is returned from the rollup is then stored in a hash map for sequencer block hash -> execution hash.
+The execution hash that is returned from the rollup is then stored in a hash map for Sequencer block hash -> execution hash.

-When blocks are received from the DA layer, the hash map of sequencer block hash -> execution hash is checked to see if the block has already passed through the Conductor from the Sequencer.
-If the block isn't seen, it is filtered and sent to the rollup for execution exactly the same way the transactions are sent when received from the sequencer, then message to finalize the block is sent.
+When blocks are received from the DA layer, the hash map of Sequencer block hash -> execution hash is checked to see if the block has already passed through the Conductor from the Sequencer.
+If the block isn't seen, it is filtered and sent to the rollup for execution exactly the same way the transactions are sent when received from the Sequencer, then a message to finalize the block is sent.
 If the block is already present in the hash map, just the finalize block message is sent.
-After being finalized, the sequencer block hash -> execution hash entry in the hash map is deleted.
+After being finalized, the Sequencer block hash -> execution hash entry in the hash map is deleted.

 ## Execution Data